 The University supports a peer tutoring service for students who feel the need for some help or additional practice.
-Mrs. Martha Steiner is the Language and Culture Studies Tutoring Program Coordinator and you should address any questions to her first by calling (717) 871-7156 or by sending her an email at firstname.lastname@example.org.
+The Department Secretary is the Language and Culture Studies Tutoring Program Coordinator and you should address any questions to her first by calling (717) 871-7156 or by sending her an email at firstname.lastname@example.org.

 - If you would like to be assigned a tutor, go to the Language and Culture Studies office (McComsey 239) and fill out the appropriate forms.
 An upper-level student will be assigned to you.
 The tutor is paid by the University for this work; the service is free to the tutee.
 Please be conscientious about meeting times, notifying the Tutoring Coordinator at 717-871-7156 if you are unable to attend a session or if you are going to be late.
 Failure to attend 2 tutoring sessions without a valid excuse will result in automatic loss of tutoring privileges.
 All tutoring sessions are held on campus in the Department of Language and Culture Studies suite.